jcraane/viewpercapability/README.md

 The idea is to use a different composition of views for the phone and tablet layouts.
 Therefor it is important to structure the views in such a way so that it allows for easy composition.
-In the example application the views MovieList and MovieDetails are defined.
+In the example application the views MovieList and MovieDetails views are defined.
 MovieList just displays a list of movies and MovieDetails displays the details of a single movie.

 ### MoviePhoneMediator

-Inflates the layout/mediator_overview defines only the MovieList view which is displayed as a single view with a list of movies on a phone.
+The MoviePhoneMediator inflates the layout/mediator_overview defines only the MovieList view which is displayed as a single view with a list of movies on a phone.
 When the user taps on a movie, the MovieSelectedEvent is dispatched which is handled by the MoviePhoneMediator.
 The MoviePhoneMediator starts the DetailsActivity and passes the selected movie using an intent.
 The DetailsActivity then displays the details of the selected movie.